JesusMatosTorres/GraphWord/README.md

    java -jar target/graphword-1.0.jar
    ```
 2. **Access the API**:
    Once the application is running, access the API endpoints to interact with the word graphs.
-Refer to the API documentation for detailed instructions.

 ## Authors